Akilestar/Aisin/README.md

-# Aisin-Script Repo

-Place to store scripts for RDP launch program
+# Andon Automated RDP

+Automated RDP system for Raspberry Pi's

+Collection of scripts developed for Aisin Electronics for their Andon System